close

 unique places to visit in delhi

-Located in Mehrauli, Zafar Mahal is the last monumental construction built by the Mughal Emperor Bahadur Shah Zafar.
-Though not widely known, this majestic structure showcases the decline of the Mughal Empire and serves as a reminder of the grandeur of the Mughal era.
-The palace’s ruins, with intricate stonework and elegant arches, make it an ideal destination for history lovers.
+The Zafar Mahal is the last significant structure built by the Mughal Emperor Bahadir Shah Zafar, located in Mehrauli.
+Not widely known, this majestic building represents the decline of the Mughal Empire while still reminding observers of the Mughal era.
+The remains of the structure, with their detailed stonework and elegant arches, are the perfect setting for history enthusiasts.

 • Open Timing: 6:00 AM to 6:00 PM